July 7/20 OC

 Did you know that Greeks traditionally dedicate their children to the patron saints of their parents?
 Therefore, you often will meet Greek grandchildren sharing their grandparents' name/patron saint.
 So, next time you meet a yiayia named Kyriake, it could be that both her grandmother and her granddaughter are named after Holy Great Martyr Kyriake.

-Now in a third edition!
+Now in a fourth edition!

-Available in English and Greek.
+Available in English, Greek and Romanian.

 With each Paterikon book, feel free to choose a "Paterikon Purse" of your liking and either a fasting or non-fasting treat.